Skip to content

 • Intentional out-of-claim — the port's claimed-capabilities deliberately excludes the capability (e.g. a flat-FSM-only port skipping :fsm/hierarchical).
 The harness MAINTAINS an explicit known-skipped-capabilities allowlist; capabilities in this set produce "skipped (out-of-claim)" reports without failing the suite.

 • Typo / claim-set drift — a fixture's capability appears in neither the claimed set nor the allowlist.
-The pre-rf2-a3q1r harness silently skipped these; the post-rf2-a3q1r contract is that the suite FAILS with a diagnostic naming the unknown capability.
+The harness silently skipped these; the contract is that the suite FAILS with a diagnostic naming the unknown capability.
 The remedy is either to add the capability to claimed-capabilities (with the runtime backing to match) or to add it to known-skipped-capabilities (an explicit decision not to claim it).

 The reference harness (implementation/core/test/re_frame/conformance_test.clj and implementation/core/test/re_frame/conformance_corpus_cljs_test.cljs) keeps known-skipped-capabilities as an empty set today: every capability referenced by a corpus fixture is also claimed.
 The allowlist exists so that any future divergence requires an explicit decision rather than silent drift.